 The point at which unexplained weight loss becomes a medical concern is not exact.
 But many doctors agree that a medical evaluation is called for if you lose more than 5 percent of your weight in six months to a year, especially if you're an older adult.
 For example, a 5% weight loss in someone who is 160 pounds (72 kilograms) is 8 pounds (3.6 kilograms).
 In someone who is 200 pounds (90 kilograms), it's 10 pounds (4.5 kilograms).

-If you're losing weight without trying and you're not sure why, consult your doctor — especially if you lose 5 percent of your weight within six to 12 months.
-If you're a frail, older adult, talk with your doctor for even a smaller amount of weight loss.
+If you're losing weight without trying and you're concerned about it, consult your doctor — as a rule of thumb, losing more than 5 percent of your weight within six to 12 months may indicate a problem.
+If you're an older adult with many or more-serious underlying health issues, even a smaller amount of weight loss may be significant.

 Your doctor will work with you to try to determine what's causing the weight loss.
 At first that will involve a thorough history, a physical examination and basic laboratory testing.
-Full body scans to look for hidden cancers are not usually helpful unless some other clue points in that direction.
+Imaging scans to look for hidden cancers are not usually helpful unless some other clue points in that direction.

-Sometimes, if the basic evaluation is negative, watchful waiting for a few months is a reasonable next step.
+Sometimes, if the basic evaluation is negative, watchful waiting for one to six months is a reasonable next step.
 You may need a special diet to prevent further weight loss or to regain lost pounds.